 4. "You Have A Sexually Transmitted Infection"

 Many STIs have changes in vaginal discharge amongst their many symptoms.
 For instance, trichomoniasis (an STI you may not know about that’s actually a teeny-tiny parasite) comes with vaginal discharge that is smelly, frothy, foamy, and either yellow or gray-green.
-If you experience chlamydia symptoms, they can include more vaginal discharge than you’re used to, and the same goes for human papillomavirus (HPV), if you get one of the strains that causes genital warts.
+If you experience chlamydia symptoms, they can include more vaginal discharge than you’re used to, and the same goes for human papillomavirus (HPV), if you get one of the strains that cause genital warts.
 Gonorrhea can be spotted in part through yellow vaginal discharge.

 5. "You Have Pelvic Inflammatory Disease"

 Pelvic inflammatory disease, or PID, is a bacterial infection in your reproductive organs.
-The bacteria usually gets there through sexual transmission, like chlamydia or gonorrhea, but it can also get into your inside parts through other things like an unclean IUD insertion.
+The bacteria usually get there through sexual transmission, like chlamydia or gonorrhea, but it can also get into your inside parts through other things like an unclean IUD insertion.
 Some people don’t experience PID symptoms, but if you do, you can get heavy discharge that smells not-good — along with significant pelvic pain and bleeding between periods.
 Luckily, PID can be treated with antibiotics, so talk to your doctor.

 6. "You’re About To Get Your Period"